MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-update.md

 We treat critical hotfixes with the utmost importance.
 We do have a process around this.
 Additional information on this hotfix process can be found [here](devenv-update-app-life-cycle-faq.md#what-if-a-customer-reports-a-critical-bug-in-my-app-and-needs-an-immediate-hotfix-version-of-my-app).

-## If I make changes to the library app, but I also submit an update for the AppSource app?
+## If I make changes to the library app, must I also submit an update for the AppSource app?

-You would upload the updated library app(s) to Partner Center, leave the main app as is, and submit for validation.
-We then see the main app has not changed and only validate the library app(s).
+You would upload the updated library app to Partner Center, leave the main app as is, and submit for validation.
+We then see that the main app has not changed and only validate the library app.

 ## But wouldn’t I need to change the dependency in my main app’s json to reference the updated library app file?